-Front end developers build the user interface (UI) of interactive, or responsive, websites, mobile apps and interactive media on other platforms.
+Front end developers build the user interface (UI) of interactive or responsive websites, mobile apps, and interactive media on other platforms.
 They use a number of different programming languages and web technologies.

 You could be:

-- taking concepts created by designers and using specialist software and programming tools to develop them
+taking concepts created by designers and using specialist software and programming tools to develop them

-- discussing technical and design requirements with clients and planning prototypes
+discussing technical and design requirements with clients and planning prototypes

-- testing programs or applications and fixing faults, known as bugs
+testing programs or applications and fixing faults, known as bugs

-- liaising with clients and other IT professionals, such as UX or UI designers, web developers and project managers.
+liaising with clients and other IT professionals, such as UX or UI designers, web developers and project managers.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the size of company or organisation you work for

 the demand for the job.

-The starting salary for front end developers is around £20,000 a year, rising to £23,000 to £27,000 a year.
-With experience this can rise to £40,000 a year or more.
+The salary for graduate front end developers is around £20,000 to £30,000 a year, rising with experience to between £30,000 and £40,000 a year.
+A senior developer can earn between £45,000 and £65,000 a year, or more.

 If you work freelance, your income will vary, depending on the contracts you get.

-- You will work from an office or studio.
+You will work from an office or studio.

-- You will usually work normal office hours from Monday to Friday, but you might sometimes have to work evenings or weekends to meet deadlines.
+You will usually work normal office hours from Monday to Friday, but you might sometimes have to work evenings or weekends to meet deadlines.

-- You might have to travel to meet clients from different organisations and possibly have to spend overnights away from home.
+You might have to travel to meet clients from different organisations and possibly have to spend overnights away from home.

-- There are postgraduate courses available for those with or without a computing-related degree.
+There are postgraduate courses available for those with or without a computing-related degree.

-- For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.
+For entry to an HND course you normally need 1-2 Highers plus some subjects at National 5.
 For entry to a degree course you need 4-5 Highers.

 You might be able to move into front end development from other computing jobs with relevant experience in programming, web or software development or graphic design.